jquery/learn.jquery.com/page/javascript-101/arrays.md

 To create an array, either use the object constructor or the literal declaration, by assigning the variable a list of values after the declaration.

 ```
-// A simple array with constructor
+// A simple array with constructor.
 var myArray1 = new Array( "hello", "world" );
-// literal declaration, the preferred way
+// Literal declaration, the preferred way.
 var myArray2 = [ "hello", "world" ];
 ```